rgitaccount/Lesson_3_1_homework/README.md

 # Telegram Bot Month.
 Lesson 1 Homework

 This is a lesson 1 homework.
-The bot greets you and sends you a simple quiz of three questions.
+The bot greets you and sends a simple quiz of three questions.

 ## To run